stazz/ts-http-server-sample/src/api/data-client/common/README.md

 This small module contains some common type code used when handling data validation on frontend side.

 The exposed functionality is as follows:
+- [api-call.ts](./api-call.ts) exposes `APICall` interface which is generic callback type for invoking HTTP endpoints,
-- [api-call-factory.ts](./api-call-factory.ts) exposes interface on how to create callback which invokes given HTTP endpoint, in typesafe manner,
+- [api-call-factory.ts](./api-call-factory.ts) exposes interface on how to create `APICall` callbacks in typesafe manner,
 - [api-call-factory-factory.ts](api-call-factory-factory.ts) exposes function on how to create instances of interface defined above.

 The function exposed by [api-call-factory-factory.ts](api-call-factory-factory.ts) is not meant to be used directly by clients.